weaverryan/sfReCaptchaFormPlugin/README.markdown

 ---------------

-If you receive the error "Call to undefined method testForm::embedRecaptcha.", then most likely:
+If you receive the error "Call to undefined method testForm::embedRecaptcha.", then either:

- * The plugin is not installed or enabled
+ * The plugin is not installed or enabled.

  * Your form extends only `sfForm`.
-It should extends `sfFormSymfony`.
+It must extend `sfFormSymfony`.
 If your form is a Doctrine or Propel form, or your form extends `BaseForm`, then this is not the problem.